pymssql/pymssql/docs/_mssql_examples.rst

     def my_msg_handler(msgstate, severity, srvname, procname, line, msgtext):
         """
-        Our custom handler -- It simpy prints a string to stdout assembled from the pieces of information sent by the server.
+        Our custom handler -- It simply prints a string to stdout assembled from the pieces of information sent by the server.
         """
         print("my_msg_handler: msgstate = %d, severity = %d, procname = '%s', "